p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Added checks to ensure we're not inspiring/extorting when sleeping/dissenting/bathroom/prison.
 * Inspire All "should" be fixed now.
 * Added option to double lumber/mine stations age instead of only lasting forever.

-* Removed anything outhouse related as they're being put into a seperate outhouse specific mod.
+* Removed anything outhouse related as they're being put into a separate outhouse specific mod.
 * WIP - Option to double the storage capacity of shrines (not quite done, the main one ignores it for some reason).

 ### 1.5.0 - 02/09/2022